 Jonathan joined Watsi on July 8th, 2013.
-One year ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonathan's most recent donation supported Johanna, a newborn baby girl from Colombia, to fund clubfoot treatment so she can grow up healthy.
+Two years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Kanha, a 21-year-old woman from Cambodia, to fund spinal surgery with implants to stabilize her spinal column.

-Saovory is a 54-year-old vegetable seller with one son and one daughter.
-Saovory lives with her youngest daughter, who is a student in 8th grade.
-She makes a living by selling vegetables from a cart around her village.
-In her free time, Saovory likes to watch the TV news at her neighbor's house and listen to the monks pray on the radio.
-About four years ago, Saovory developed a cataract in her left eye, causing her blurry vision, photophobia, and sometime tearing.
-She has difficulty seeing things clearly, recognizing faces, and doing all the things she needs to do outside.
-When Saovory learned about our medical partner, Children's Surgical Centre, she traveled with her daughter hoping for treatment.
-On March 10th, doctors will perform a phacoemulsification cataract surgery and place an intraocular lens implant in her left eye.
+Ory is a 68-year-old rice farmer who lives with and takes care of her brother, who has a developmental disability.
+During her free time, she likes to listen to monks pray on the radio.
+Five years ago, Ory developed a cataract in her right eye, causing her to experience light sensitivity, eye tearing, and blurry vision.
+She has difficulty seeing things clearly and this has made caring for herself and her brother more challenging.
+When Ory learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
+On July 7th, doctors will perform cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-Saovory shared, "I hope after surgery I can see well again so I can have an easier time selling vegetables, taking care of my daughter, and doing my housework."
+Now, she needs help to fund this $253 procedure.
+Ory says, "I hope my eye can see clearly again so I can keep planting rice and caring for my brother."